ml-malaria-prediction/ml-malaria-prediction/README.md

 <img src="./Figures/features_time.png" alt="Various parasite features tracked over time illustrating the parasite development." width="1000">

 Various parasite features tracked over time illustrating the parasite development: A) volume of parasite-infected cell, B) mean fluorescent signal intensity, C) infected cell elevation, D) number of bright elements inside a parasite-infected cell as proxy for merozoites, E) solidity - computed as ratio of volume to convex volume, F) distance traveled, G) ratio of volume to equivalent diameter, H) equivalent diameter, I) ratio of cell width to height}.
 Mean values are shown with a blue line (positive) and red line (negative).
 The shaded areas represent the range of the features and overlapping ranges are marked with dark red.

 ---

+**Dependencies**

+This code was tested using Matlab 2023b.
+It has the following toolbox dependencies:
+- Statistics and Machine Learning Toolbox
+- Deep learning Toolbox
+- Computer Vision Toolbox

+---